Vaccine mandate FAQs

 No, the vaccine mandate currently only applies to the University’s campuses in New Zealand.

 Other than vaccination, will controls such as regular onsite testing be considered instead of requiring the work to be undertaken by a vaccinated person?

 No, our mandate is based on a health and safety risk assessment that takes into account the risk elimination and mitigation measures and controls available to the University at present.
-The University will continue to monitor and review new, emerging and changing controls.
-We will then review our risk assessment to see if these controls change our current risk assessment settings.
+The University will continue to monitor and review new, emerging, and changing controls.
+We will review our approach to a vaccine mandate every three months or at the end of Trimester 1 in June 2022.

 Will people who are not able to be vaccinated and have an exemption be able to enter the University campus?

 Yes, but only if they have a My Vaccine Pass.
 (A My Vaccine Pass is for vaccinated and exempt people.)

 What if I am not comfortable working alongside those who are not able to be vaccinated?